Whoaa512/starred/README.md

 - [ravynsoft/ravynos](https://github.com/ravynsoft/ravynos) - A BSD-based OS project that aims to provide an experience like and some compatibility with macOS (formerly known as airyxOS)
 - [asg017/sqlite-lines](https://github.com/asg017/sqlite-lines) - A SQLite extension for reading large files line-by-line (NDJSON, logs, txt, etc.)
 - [coder-mike/microvium](https://github.com/coder-mike/microvium) - A compact, embeddable scripting engine for applications and microcontrollers for executing programs written in a subset of the JavaScript language.
-- [pikasTech/PikaPython](https://github.com/pikasTech/PikaPython) - PikaPython - Python runs with  only 4KB of RAM, zero dependencies, easy to bind with C. Similar project: MicroPython, JerryScript.
+- [pikasTech/PikaPython](https://github.com/pikasTech/PikaPython) - An ultra-lightweight Python interpreter that runs with only 4KB of RAM, zero dependencies.
+It is ready to use out of the box without any configuration required and easy to extend with C. Similar proje
 - [kspalaiologos/bzip3](https://github.com/kspalaiologos/bzip3) - A better and stronger spiritual successor to BZip2.
 - [morrownr/88x2bu-20210702](https://github.com/morrownr/88x2bu-20210702) - Linux Driver for USB WiFi Adapters that are based on the RTL8812BU and RTL8822BU Chipsets - v5.13.1
 - [tmux/tmux](https://github.com/tmux/tmux) - tmux source code